 Salkantay Trek to Machu Picchu 4 days

 Of all the treks leading up to the world-famous Inca citadel of Machu Picchu, the Salkantay Trek is the most challenging and the most beautiful.
-Located in the same region as the more popular Inca Trail, you’ll take an ancient footpath through both subtropical jungle and high-altitude mountains (including the trek’s namesake of Salkantay, the highest peak of the region).
-On the way, you’ll pass throught the Humantay Lake and amazingly diverse wildlife and some lesser-known Inca ruins, ultimately arriving at the incomparable Machu Picchu after several days.
+You’ll take an ancient footpath through both subtropical jungle and high-altitude mountains (including the trek’s namesake of Salkantay, the highest peak of the region).
+On the way, you’ll pass through the famous Humantay Lake, varied ecosystems, diverse wildlife and some lesser-known Inca ruins, ultimately arriving at the incomparable Machu Picchu after a few days of trekking.
+This is the ultimate trek for nature lovers, looking for a taste of adventure.

 Check out the Salkantay Trek options here!